PROGRAM SCHEDULED for June 12-15, 2017 | Newark, New Jersey

 Charlene Davis is Head of Healthcare Compliance, North America at Sun Pharmaceutical Industries, Inc., where she leads the development and maintenance of the U.S. comprehensive compliance program for Sun’s U.S. branded commercial businesses.

-Ms. Davis has received various recognitions including the New Jersey Law Journal’s 50 under 40 New Leaders to the Bar Award.
-She has accomplished both publications and speaking engagements including being the featured radio and television guest for station WIMG’s program, “Healthcare & Ethics in a Technologically Advanced Age.”
+Ms. Davis has been recognized many times, including by the New Jersey Law Journal’s 50 under 40 New Leaders to the Bar Award.
+She has accomplished both publications and speaking engagements. including being the featured radio and television guest for station WIMG’s program, “Healthcare & Ethics in a Technologically Advanced Age.”
+Additionally, she currently serves on the Advisory Board for The Center for Compliance & Ethics at Temple University Beasley School of Law.

 Howard L. Dorfman is founder of H.L.
 Dorfman Pharmaceutical Consulting, a consulting resource to the pharmaceutical, biotech, and medical device industries, focusing on identifying and addressing compliance, regulatory, and risk management issues.
-Based on his experience in a series of senior in-house positions, he undertakes extensive in-dept reviews of current company practices, identifies shortcomings and potential risk, and prepares remedial programs to address and reduce exposure in healthcare compliance, regulatory, and legal matters.
-Prior to starting his consultant company, he served as the founding general counsel at Turing Pharmaceuticals, a privately-held pharmaceutical and biotechnology company, located in New York City.
+Based on his experience in a series of senior in-house positions, Howard Dorfman undertakes extensive in-depth reviews of current company practices, identifies shortcomings and potential risk, and prepares remedial programs to address and reduce exposure in healthcare compliance, regulatory, and legal matters.

-Before joining Bayer, Mr. Dorfman worked at Bristol-Myers Squibb (BMS), first as Counsel for litigation, where he oversaw and directed nationwide mass tort litigation involving hormones, antibiotic, and medical device products, and later as Counsel to the company’s U.S. Medicines Group, where he was responsible for the legal functions relating to the two largest prescription pharmaceuticals in the BMS cardiovascular franchise.
+Before joining Bayer, Mr. Dorfman worked at Bristol-Myers Squibb, first as Counsel for litigation, where he oversaw and directed nationwide mass tort litigation, and later as Counsel to the company’s U.S. Medicines Group responsible for legal oversight relating to the company’s cardiovascular drug franchise.

 Mr. Dorfman’s areas of expertise include FDA regulatory law, fraud and abuse, compliance programs, risk management processes, mergers and acquisitions, corporate governance, and licensing and product liability.
-He established Office of the Inspector General compliance procedures at a major pharmaceutical company while counseling on Medicare, Medicaid, and other healthcare reimbursement matters.
-Liaising with international stakeholders, he has developed FDA risk management plans and global drug labeling protocols in accordance with U.S. regulatory standards.
+He has established the compliance and risk management procedures at several major pharmaceutical companies and has provided counseling on Medicare, Medicaid, and other healthcare reimbursement matters.

-Mr. Dorfman has been an Adjunct Professor of Law at Seton Hall Law School, where he taught a law and graduate course on pharmaceutical and medical device regulatory and compliance laws for the past four years.
+Mr. Dorfman is Distinguished Practitioner in Residence and Adjunct Professor of Law at Seton Hall Law School, where he teaches law and graduate courses on pharmaceutical and medical device regulatory and compliance laws for the past five years.
 In addition, he has lectured widely and published articles on a range of product liability, healthcare compliance, and FDA regulatory issues.
-He is the Editor-in-Chief and a contributing author to the PLI text on Pharmaceutical Compliance and Enforcement – the third edition will be published in early 2016.
+He is the Editor-in-Chief and a contributing author to the PLI text on Pharmaceutical Compliance and Enforcement – the fourth edition will be published in early 2017.

 Mr. Dorfman received his B.A. (with honors) from Yeshiva University and his J.D. from Brooklyn Law School.